mitchjr9/Project-1-Group-2/PROPOSAL.md

 # Research Questions to Answer

-1. Is there a correlation between social media and coin/token price?
+1. Is there a correlation between twitter activity and coin/token price?
-1. Is Twitter predictive or reactive?
+1. If there is a correlation, is it typically predictive or reactive?
 1. Is the correlation between tweets stronger with stocks or crypto?
-1. Are the same trends visible across social media platforms?
-1. What is the latency between social media chatter and price movement?
+1. What is the latency between tweets and price movement?

 # Datasets to be Used

 1. Twitter
-1. Facebook
-1. Reddit
-1. CoinGecko (or some other FMV crypto API)
+1. CoinGecko (AVAX, BTC, SHIB)
+1. Alpaca (TLSA, NVDA, RYDAF)

 # Task Breakdown (Due Dates; End of Class)